Karma4488/kArmas_websCRapeR/README.md

 - Be responsible with the information you discover
 - Know and follow your local laws

-## Red Team Tips 🎯
+## Red Team Tips

 - Use stealth mode when conducting OSINT
 - Combine with other recon tools for maximum effectiveness
 - Document your findings properly
 - Always maintain opsec

-Find the funny links 🚀
+Find the funny links

 #weareLegion #keepITsimpel

 for my Anonymous & Lulzsec friends

-made in l0v3
+made in l0v3 by kArmasec

-yea code is more 'sprog' : D -------(-_-)----

-**by kArmaSec**

-from one redhat tp another 🎩
+from one redhat tp another

 RedTeamer

 ---

-*Remember: With great power comes great responsibility.be a badass, but be ethical.* 👽
+*Remember: With great power comes great responsibility.be a badass, but be ethical.*